ToxicFrog/doom-mods/gzap/doc/new-wads.md

 Some wads contain keys that are not visible at scan time, because they are spawned as enemy drops or via scripts.
-These will be not be added to the item pool, but when picked up normally, gzArchipelago will detect them and emit an appropriate `AP-KEY` message into the tuning file.
+These will be not be added to the item pool, but when picked up normally, UZArchipelago will detect them and emit an appropriate `AP-KEY` message into the tuning file.

 Once you finish tuning, you must move these messages from the tuning file to the